alpqr/imgui-qtquick/README.md

 Integration of [Dear ImGui](https://github.com/ocornut/imgui) 1.62 with [Qt Quick](http://doc.qt.io/qt-5/qtquick-index.html)

 There are multiple ways to do this.
-Here we chose to expose a QQuickItem backed by a QSGRenderNode (that issues the draw calls directly, no immediate render target; both threaded and basic render loops should work).
+Here we chose to expose a QQuickItem backed by a QSGRenderNode (that issues the draw calls directly, no intermediate render target; both threaded and basic render loops should work).

 Alternatives would be to do it overlay-style connected to